oceandatalab/skimulator/doc/source/science.rst

 5 km.
 The L2c reconstruction uses neighbors to project and interpolate the current.
 The length resolution to select neighbors can be set in :ref:`resol <params-l2c>`.
-Coefficient for the OI are deacreasing exponentially with the distance to the pixel.
+Coefficient for the OI are decreasing exponentially with the distance to the pixel.
-As data around nadir are particularly noisy (all radial velocity are parrallels), one can mask them by specifiying the distance in km from nadir where data are to be masked :ref:`ac_threshold <params-l2c>`.
+As data around nadir are particularly noisy (all radial velocity are parallels), one can mask them by specifying the distance in km from nadir where data are to be masked :ref:`ac_threshold <params-l2c>`.
 The list of variables to be interpolated on the l2d grid is set in :ref:`list_input_var_l2c <params-l2c>`.